branciard/branciard.github.io/blog/2020-04-07/index.md

   <br />
   Granite rock from Beaujolais crus.
   <br />
-  Thanks to Aurélie Moreau and his [Atelier](https://www.amoreau-sculpteur.com/) for help and learning on this sculpture.
+  Thanks to Aurélie Moreau and the <a taget="_blank" href="https://www.amoreau-sculpteur.com">Atelier</a> for the help and apprenticeship on this sculpture.
 </p>

 ---